From Margaret Everton on November 03, 2008 in Tools and Tips

 There are a wealth of possibilities in bench designs, too many for me to outline here.
 The simple beauty of a butcher block redwood bench or the functionality of a bench seat with built-in storage for gardening tools are just two options.
 Here are some very basic tips for creating your own outdoor bench.
 The rest is up to you.

 - Decide what you want.
 Where do you want the bench?
 Whether you want it on your redwood deck, in front of the cedar fence, or in a stand of maple trees, the location of the bench will help you decide on material and style.
+Quick Tip: Consider salvaging lumber for your bench.
+Whether from an old, dilapidated barn or leftovers from your last DIY project, salvaging old materials will save money and create a unique, perhaps vintage feel.

 - Need a design?
 Finding several design possibilities for your outdoor bench is as easy as a quick internet search.
 Within two minutes I found this site with over 76 links to free bench plans.

 - Build yourself a bench!
 Once you have a set of plans or, at least, some good ideas for your own design, you can get started.
-You don’t need a full wood shop to do it either.
+You dont need a full wood shop to do it either.
 Your bench can be as complex or simple as you like.
 The key is to have fun, experiment, and enjoy.